-If you are in the process of filing for divorce because your spouse was having an affair, you might be wondering whether that adultery will impact your divorce settlement and, if so, how you can prove adultery.
+If you are in the process of filing for divorce because your spouse was having an affair, you might be wondering whether that adultery will impact your divorce settlement and, if so, how to prove adultery in NC.

 Although adultery is considered a misdemeanor criminal offense under North Carolina law, the primary reason that many spouses want to prove adultery does not have to do with criminal charges.
 To be sure, it is unlikely that a prosecutor would bring charges in a case of adultery, but adultery can significantly impact many aspects of a divorce or child custody case.